kaidawe/documentation/API/service-resources/upload-model/post.md

 >    {
 >      "object_key": "[The full file name including the file extension]",
 >      "asset_id": "[The file name excluding the file extension]",
->      "shaHash": "[The sha256 hash of the whole file]",
+>      "shaHash": "[The sha256 hash of the whole file base64 encoded]",
 >
 >      //Optional Parameters
 >      "model_creator": "[string: name of the user who uploaded the model]"